rule

 Text 1

-S'rî S'uka said: 'Nanda on his way [home] thought that the words of the son of S'ûra [Vasudeva] were not without a purpose and thus took he, apprehensive of difficulties ahead, shelter of the Lord.
+S'rî S'uka said: 'Nanda on his way [home] thought that the words of the son of S'ûra [Vasudeva] were not said unjustly and therefore he, apprehensive of difficulties ahead, took shelter of the Lord.

 Text 2

+Kamsa [see 10.4: 43] had sent a ghastly murderess who roamed the cities, towns and villages to kill babies.

 As arranged by Kamsa [see 10.4: 43] was there a ghastly murderess who roamed the cities, towns and villages to kill babies.

-As arranged by Kamsa [see 10.4: 43] was there a ghastly murderess that roamed the cities, towns and villages killing small babies.
 (Vedabase)

 Text 3

-[Now,] Wherever one does one's duty and has the listening and all [of bhakti] can't there, by the Protector of the Devotees, be no question of cries for murder of ogres and bad elements.
+[Now,] wherever one does one's duty and knows to listen and that all [in bhakti], can't there, by the Protector of the Devotees, be no question of cries for murder of ogres and bad elements.
 (Vedabase)

 Text 4